mendrika/3cx-v20-api/README.md

 Another example is /xapi/v1/ActiveCalls which returns all active calls (internal , inbound , outbound, ...) the possibilities are limitless

+update :
+- Does not work if the extension used with the script has MFA enabled
+- you can use the REST API to achieve the same result, but it is only available with Entreprise licence.

 # example of use :